ideacatlab/laravel-cookie-consent-enhanced/README.md

 ## Security

-If you discover any security-related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security-related issues, please email razvan@ideacat.ro instead of using the issue tracker.

 ## Credits